pnp/sp-dev-fx-webparts/samples/react-apim-tablestorage/README.md

 ## Summary

-This SharePoint Framework (SPFx) web part allows you to access securely Azure stroage table data directly from a SharePoint Framework (SPFx) web part using Azure API Management (APIM).
+This SharePoint Framework (SPFx) web part allows you to access securely Azure storage table data directly from a SharePoint Framework (SPFx) web part using Azure API Management (APIM).
 This scenario is useful when you want to provide a seamless user experience for your application without exposing your backend services or credentials.
 This is a great way to simplify and secure your web app’s communication with the cloud.

 ## Solution Architecture

 The basic flow is as follows:

-- The SharePoint Framework (SPFx) webpart authenticates with Azure Active Directory (AAD) and obtains an access token.
+- The SharePoint Framework (SPFx) web part authenticates with Azure Active Directory (AAD) and obtains an access token.
 - The SharePoint Framework (SPFx) makes a request to APIM with the access token in the header.
 - APIM validates the access token using AAD token validation and CORS policies.
 - APIM accesses the Azure resource via Azure managed identities and returns the response to the SharePoint Framework (SPFx) webpart.